 When is it ideal to freeze cakes?

 After baking a cake, give it some time to cool fully.
 Trimming the top part of the cake or leveling can wait until after you have frozen your cake to counter for freezer burns.

 If freezer burns have occurred, they will attack the top part but not the rest of the cake itself.
 Allow your cake to cool for about ten minutes while still inside the pan.
 Then place it on the cooling rack to cool off completely before beginning the wrapping process.

 Wrapping the cake while warm will trigger condensation right above the cake, and will make the surface of the cake turn somewhat soggy.
 If your cake was frozen while still warm, just let it be.
 During the defrosting, unwrap the cake immediately and brush frost particles away.

 As compared to a normal refrigeration process, storing a cake in the freezer extends its lifespan from a matter of simple days to around two to four months, while still fresh.
 This is of course if proper storage techniques are employed.
 Use wrapping or an airtight container that is freezer safe.
 This preserves the taste of your cake!

 When thawing a cake, dealing with condensation that is forming may become an issue.
-There are two ways this occurs; One, when your cake is wrapped, the condensation tends to form on the inner surface of your plastic.
+There are two ways this occurs: one, when your cake is wrapped, condensation tends to form on the inner surface of your plastic.
 This moisture may be put back on the cake's surface during unwrapping.
 The other way is when your cake is unwrapped and thus, the moisture can only go to the top of the cake.